EugenioPetulla/imaGenius-for-WordPress/README.md

 == Frequently asked questions ==

-= Can I use my own texture with this plugin? =
+*Q: Can I use my own texture with this plugin?*

 Easy peasy!
 I encourage you to experiment and modify every single part of the frames, so you can put your texture in the `/wp-content/plugins/imagenius/images/` folder; name it as you want, but remember that only .png files are accepted, your image must end with this extension.
-Now you can put the name of your texture in the `texture=""` parameter of [framegenius] shortcode and look at the fancy result!
+Now you can put the name of your texture in the `texture=""` parameter of `[framegenius]` shortcode and look at the fancy result!

-**Instance:**[framegenius texture="my-fancy-texture"]imagelink.jpg[/framegenius]
+**Instance:** `[framegenius texture="my-fancy-texture"]imagelink.jpg[/framegenius]`

-= Can I set different default values, size value for example? =
+*Q: Can I set different default values, size value for example?*

 As you learned from [documentation](https://docs.google.com/file/d/0BwWjGErK0rRIbzBMcmdZRzNnTVE/edit?usp=sharing), default size value is setted to 225px, find 225 number in the imaGenius.php file and change it as you want.
 In this way, if you know what size fits well in your site, you'll be able to recall the function without specify the size value!
 Same process for effects, filters and textures.